 Post-Scripts.

-+Remember my writings about Fleetwood Mac last fall?
-I’ve been re-listening to a lot of their music on my more recent runs (currently, again, on pause while I recover from a bad head cold).
-Just so incredibly good.
++Remember my writings about Fleetwood Mac?
+I’ve been re-listening to a lot of their music.
+Just forever great.

 +We carry all the ages of our children with us.